-Each website may require a different style, depeding on its target audience or the products/services it sells.
-Experts recommends following a “strict silo structure” for URLs.
+Each website may require a different style, depending on its target audience or the products/services it sells.
+Experts recommend following a “strict silo structure” for URLs.
 Your URL architecture can greatly improve the performance of your website because it would be easier for search engine crawlers to read them.

 Some webmasters only focus on optimising the homepage.
 The silo structure, on one hand, spreads your web authority evenly.
 This increases your chances of appearing online.
 Less popular pages – and not just your homepage – will benefit from your more popular and authoritative pages.

 The silo structures works best with proper internal linking.
 Make sure to avoid “orphaned pages” – these are pages neglected during your optimisation efforts because you were too focused on other pages.
 Uneven authority allocation across pages can make websites rank poorly in organic searches.